Red Dwarf: Home video releases

 The first eight series of Red Dwarf were released on VHS, but not in the order of the show as broadcast.
 Series III was released on home video in 1991, followed by Series II and Series IV in 1992.
 Series I was released on VHS in 1993; at the time, that series had not been repeated on television since its original broadcast in 1988.
 Series V was released on video in 1994, followed by Series VI in 1995, Series VII in 1997 and Series VIII in 1999.

 For the initial release of the VHS editions, episodes of Red Dwarf were separated and two volumes released for each series (except Series VII and VIII, which were released on three separate tapes), labelled 'Byte One' and 'Byte Two' (plus 'Byte Three' for series VII and VIII, although in Australia, Series VII and VIII were released in two volumes each, with four episodes per tape).
 These videos were named after the first episode of the three presented on the tape, as was typical with other BBC video releases at the time.
 However, on occasions the BBC decided to ignore the original running order and use the most popular episodes from the show to maximise sales of the videos: for Series III (the first-ever release), "Bodyswap" and "Timeslides" were swapped round, so that the latter could receive top billing on the second VHS volume; for the second VHS volume of Series I, "Confidence and Paranoia" was given top billing, even though the original broadcast order was retained; this was due to the leading episode being "Waiting for God" which shared its name with the title of another comedy series (set in a retirement home); and for Series V, "Back to Reality" and "Quarantine" were given top billing on their respective video release, which completely re-organised the order of episodes from that in which they were originally broadcast.
 Future releases would increasingly observe authenticity with the 'original broadcast' context, although Byte Two of Red Dwarf VI was titled "Polymorph II: Emohawk" despite the lead-off episode's actual title of "Emohawk: Polymorph II."

+"Future Echoes", "Queeg", "Polymorph", "Dimension Jump", "Back to Reality" and "Gunmen of the Apocalypse" were additionally available in a two video box set titled Six of the Best.
+This also included a holographic sticker of Starbug and a CD interviewing Rob Grant, Doug Naylor, and Ed Bye.
 Three episodes of Series VII were also released as special "Xtended" [sic] versions with extra scenes (including an original, unbroadcast ending for the episode "Tikka To Ride") and no laugh track; the remastered versions of Series I–III were also released individually and in a complete box-set.
 Finally, two outtake videos were released, both hosted by Robert Llewellyn in character as Kryten: Smeg Ups in 1994, and its sequel, Smeg Outs, in 1995.